JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 Because of this they will be tested for matching on the rule maintaining set invariant.
 In this particular case it will be triggered on the constraints `set(S1, a)` and `set(S2, a)` (remember, here `S1=S2`) and discard one of them.
 After this constraint store will contain only three `set` constraints (`set(S1, a)`, `set(S1, b)` and `set(S1, c)`), representing the result of merging `{a, b}` and `{a, c}`, a set `{a, b, c}`.
-The implementation of a set is also an example of one useful Code Rules pattern: maintaining some invariant assumed by other rules using a top-level rule, that will be matched first and ensure invariant.
+The implementation of a set is also an example of one useful Coderules pattern: maintaining some invariant assumed by other rules using a top-level rule, that will be matched first and ensure invariant.

 Handler `set` also declares several utility functions with straightforward implementations:
 - copying a set;